 Landsvirkjun's neutral/low environmental risk (E-2 issuer profile score) reflects positive exposure to carbon transition balanced by moderate physical climate risk.
 The company's hydroelectric power generation is highly reliable, dispatchable and low-cost, making it attractive to industrial energy users.
-Because Landsvirkjun's plants are fed by glacial rivers, climate change is likely to increase rather than disrupt potential output.
-However, Iceland is susceptible to extreme weather events that have periodically disrupted the operations of Landsnet.
-Public concerns about the natural environment have increased the costs of previous hydro developments, but we do not regard this as a significant risk given limited future investment plans.
+Although Landsvirkjun's plants are fed by glacial rivers, meaning that climate change is likely to increase rather than disrupt potential output, production has been affected by droughts, most recently leading to curtailment measures from January to March 2022.
+Public concerns about the natural environment have increased the costs of previous hydro developments.